EdouardCourty/user-instagram/README.md

 ### Authentication

 The `authenticate` method takes two mandatory parameters: `username` and `password`.
-A good way to keep these strings safe is storing them in an uncommited file in your repo like some `instagram_config.json` file structured like the following:
+A good way to keep these strings safe is storing them in an uncommitted file in your repo like some `instagram_config.json` file structured like the following:
 ```json
 {
   "username": "your username here",